smartoptics/sosnmp/docs/source/upgrade.rst

 This was then followed by the LeXtudio team, but they added more changes to the code base,

-* New changes required by Python 3.12 were applied, such as completely free of asyncore.
 * A relatively complete unit test suite was added to the code base, so that from there bugfixes and refactoring could be done with confidence.
 * Many more community patches were tested and merged.